buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 + make suggestions; or
 + trigger actions.

-When designing tags, it's important to ensure that they are visually and behaviourally consistent.
+When designing tags, it’s important to ensure that they are visually and behaviourally consistent.
 Tags are often integrated into components, for example, a set of tags indicating interests on a user profile card, as in the example above.
 TK

 ![Placeholder](images/ch2/tool-tips.png)